srinivasmathur/Grab-AI-/README.md

 # Grab-AI Safety -

 # Problem Statement
-Multiple Telematics data was provided for each bookingID.There are 10 datasets containing about 16,00,000 rows each and 20,018 unique bookingIDs with the label.The objective is to make a model that can detect dangerous driving trips.
+Multiple Telematics data is provided for each bookingID.There are 10 datasets containing about 16,00,000 rows each and 20,018 unique bookingIDs with the label.The objective is to make a model that can detect dangerous driving trips.

 # Approach
 ## 1) Preprocessing